Ballet Probe Update: New Pricing + Insulated Probe Status

 Our second update relates to our popular SuperJuice3 and Vasocaine topical anesthetics.
 The FDA has recently become concerned about the concentration of lidocaine in these products—5%.
 Mostly, the agency’s alarm involves use of these products by non-professionals.
 When used in combination with other topicals, such as tetracaine and benzocaine, the use of 5% lidocaine products over large areas of the body can result in excessive levels of absorption, which can result in health-related issues.
 While the FDA’s review of these products appears to be related primarily to the practice of tattooing, the agency is also examining the use of these topicals in electrolysis, laser and other esthetic procedures.

 Out of an abundance of caution, Prestige will not be selling these products online until the FDA’s review is completed.
-If you have questions, please email us at info@prestige-supply.com.
+Vasocaine has been reformulated to 4% and is available.
+If you have questions, please email us at in**@*************ly.com.

 As an effective and economical alternative to these products, we suggest using Topicaine and Zensa Topical Anesthetic.